Las Vegas police bodycam video captures tense moments as officers entered killer's suite

 The footage begins inside an officer's squad car shortly after the shooting.
 As the driver rushes to the scene, police radio traffic in the background describes the unfolding carnage.

-One video clip shows that, when police approached Paddock's door, it was blocked by a room service cart.
+One video clip shows when police approached Paddock's door, it was blocked by a room service cart.

 One officer notices a device at the door.
 "Looks like it might be a camera of some sort," the officer can be heard saying.